 Many of the following lessons are found in the free courses.
 Here they are as standalone lessons.

-There are many more lessons, exercises and tips - all of them in the blog section of the site.
+There are many more lessons, exercises and tips - all of them in the lessons section of the site.
 You can browse by categories there to find something you can work on.
-Get in contact if you want to suggest a lesson!
+Use the search bar to see if something you want to learn is here.
+If it's not, get in contact if you want to suggest a lesson!

 LEarning From the greats